avan3/obsidian/Resume notes/Resume notes.md

 	- Second bullet point (export dataset feature):
 		- Application currently had an import feature that could import different file types.
 We created a feature that exported the data in a CSV format initially which was to be extended later on.
 - At Architech:
 	-
-**React**
-- JavaScript library used for creating user interfaces based on components
-- Has components which are reusable blocks of code that return HTML
-	- Functional:
-		- Pure JavaScript component
-		- No render method
-	- Class:
-		- Requires you to extend from React
-		- Has a render method returning JSX
-- Props are like function parameters passing in data/values into children component
-	- Is Immutable and is read-only
-- State are property values for the component
-	- Is mutable which means you can read and write to it
-- Uses JSX (JavaScript and XML) which is a syntax extension of JavaScript
-	- Can write HTML structures in the same file that contains JavaScript code
-- Child components cannot update data coming from the parent component
-- DOM: Document Object Model is the data representation of the objects that comprise the structure and content of a document on the web
-- Virtual DOM: Lightweight representation of the real DOM in memory
-- ES6 vs ES5:
-	- ES6 has class syntax.
-Creating classes instead of the functional way of creating components
-	- ES6 can import packages using import keyword instead of require keyword
-- An event is an action that a user or system performs such as a keypress, mouse click, etc.
-- HTTP methods:
-	- GET
-	- POST
-	- PUT
-	- DELETE
-	- PATCH
-	- HEAD
-	- OPTIONS
-	- TRACE
-- Safe is method that does not alter server state:
-	- GET, HEAD, OPTIONS, TRACE
-	- Not PUT, DELETE, POST, PATCH
-- Idempotent means multiple identical requests will have the same outcome:
-	- GET, HEAD, OPTIONS, TRACE, PUT, DELETE
-	- Not POST, PATCH
-- **Built in Hooks**
-	- useState:
-		- Used to save data into state.
-State is an object which holds property values that belong to the component
-		- When state object changes, the component re-renders
-	- useContext:
-		- Receives data from parents that can be passed onto children without passing it as props
-	- useRef:
-		- Can hold any value that does not cause a re-render when you update the value.
-Usually used to hold a DOM node
-	- useEffect:
-		- Runs some additional code upon re-render or depending on what you have in the dependencies
-	- useMemo, useCallback:
-		- Prevents re-rendering through caching
-- Keys are special string attributes that identify which item in a list has been modified
-- Pure components are components that are memorized that can ignore certain re-render requests
-	- Will re-render only if one of the props has changed
-- Reconciliation is the process where the
-- A React Component can go through four stages of its life as follows.
-	- ****Initialization:**** This is the stage where the component is constructed with the given Props and default state.
-This is done in the constructor of a Component Class.
-	- ****Mounting:**** Mounting is the stage of rendering the JSX returned by the render method itself.
-	- ****Updating:**** Updating is the stage when the state of a component is updated and the application is repainted.
-	- ****Unmounting:**** As the name suggests Unmounting is the final step of the component lifecycle where the component is removed from the page.
-- **React Hook Form**
-	- Library that simplifies creating forms in React
-	-